 Jack Goodwin left home at the age of fourteen and went on the road with medicine shows and carnivals.
 He joined the United States Army in 1948, eventually being shipped overseas to Japan and then Korea.
 Among the first to engage in combat as part of Task Force Smith, he was captured in 1950 and remained a POW until 1953.
 He recounts his experience in the Death March and shares details regarding living conditions during his time as a POW.
 He details crossing the Bridge of No Return upon being freed and speaks of it being an emotional experience.
 He shares that he was not officially released to speak of his experiences as a POW until 1993.
 He adds that despite the hardships he has faced, he has no regrets and has lived a good life.

 First Engagement: Task Force Smith

 Jack Goodwin recounts his experience in Task Force Smith, the first group to engage with North Korean soldiers during the Korean War.
-He shares that they were severely outnumbered and ill-equipped with only 400 or so men against roughly 20,000 North Korean soldiers, having severely limited ammunition.
+He shares that they were severely outnumbered and ill-equipped with only four hundred or so men against roughly twenty thousand North Korean soldiers, having severely limited ammunition.
 He recalls remaining U.S. soldiers being forced to leave their position and walk during the night to a village where they were captured the following morning.